emmastrand/EmmaStrand_Notebook/_posts/2022-05-09-Point-Judith-Oyster-DNA-Methylation-(MBD-BS).md

 `PJ_methylseq1.sh`:

 Run this first to assess m-bias and then decide if we need more trial runs.
 See Emma Strand and Kevin Wong's notebook posts for methylation scripts and how they dealt with these issues.

+Run time: 3h 49m 45s

 ```
 #!/bin/bash